Tune

 Outcomes & Results

-The final presentation received overwhelmingly positive feedback.
-Instructors and peers praised the cohesive visual identity, and many noted the design resonated with frustrations they personally felt with existing music streaming platforms.
+Many noted the design resonated with frustrations they personally felt with existing music streaming platforms.